 The delayed appearance of Benjamin's collected writings has determined and sustained the Anglophone reception of his work.
 (A two-volume selection was published in German in 1955, with a full edition not appearing until 1972–89, and a 21-volume critical edition has been in production since 2008; English anthologies first appeared in 1968 and 1978; the four-volume Selected Writings, 1996–2003.)
 Originally received in the context of literary theory and aesthetics, only in the last decades of the 20th century did the philosophical depth and cultural breadth of Benjamin's thought have only recently begun to be fully appreciated.
 Despite the voluminous size of the secondary literature that it has produced, his work remains a continuing source of productivity.
-An understanding of the intellectual context of his work has contributed to the recent philosophical revival of Early German Romanticism.
+An understanding of the intellectual context of his work has contributed to the philosophical revival of Early German Romanticism.
 His philosophy of language has played a seminal role in translation theory.
 His essay on ‘The Work of Art in the Age of Its Technical Reproducibility’ remains a major theoretical text for film theory.
 One-Way Street and the work arising from his unfinished research on nineteenth century Paris (The Arcades Project), provide a theoretical stimulus for cultural theory and philosophical concepts of the modern.
-Benjamin's messianic understanding of history has been an enduring source of theoretical fascination and frustration for a diverse range of recent philosophical thinkers, including Jacques Derrida, Giorgio Agamben and, in a critical context, Jürgen Habermas.
+Benjamin's messianic understanding of history has been an enduring source of theoretical fascination and frustration for a diverse range of philosophical thinkers, including Jacques Derrida, Giorgio Agamben and, in a critical context, Jürgen Habermas.
 The ‘Critique of Violence’ and ‘On the Concept of History’ are important sources for Derrida's discussion of messianicity, which has been influential, along with Paul de Man's discussion of allegory, for the poststructuralist reception of Benjamin's writings.
-Aspects of Benjamin's thought have also been associated with the recent revival of political theology, although it is doubtful this reception is true to the tendencies of Benjamin's own political thought.
+Aspects of Benjamin's thought have also been associated with a revival of political theology, although it is doubtful this reception is true to the tendencies of Benjamin's own political thought.
 More recently, interest in Benjamin’s philosophy of education has been fueled by the translations of his Early Writings in 2011 and the transcripts of his radio broadcasts for children (Radio Benjamin) in 2014.